bioimage-io/bioimageio-chatbot/README.md

 **👇 Want to Try the Chatbot?
 [Visit here!](https://bioimage.io/chat)**

-## Your Personal Assistant in BioImage Analysis
+## Your Personal Assistant in Computational Bioimaging

 Welcome to the BioImage.IO Chatbot user guide.
-This guide will help you get the most out of the chatbot, providing detailed information on how to interact with it and retrieve valuable insights related to bioimage analysis.
+This guide will help you get the most out of the chatbot, providing detailed information on how to interact with it and retrieve valuable insights related to computational bioimaging.

 ## Introduction

-The BioImage.IO Chatbot is a versatile conversational agent designed to assist users in accessing information related to bioimage analysis.
+The BioImage.IO Chatbot is a versatile conversational agent designed to assist users in accessing information related to computational bioimaging.
 It leverages the power of Large Language Models (LLMs) and integrates user-specific data to provide contextually accurate and personalized responses.
-Whether you're a researcher, developer, or scientist, the chatbot is here to make your bioimage analysis journey smoother and more informative.
+Whether you're a researcher, developer, or scientist, the chatbot is here to make your bioimaging journey smoother and more informative.

 ![screenshot for the chatbot](./docs/screenshots/chatbot-animation.gif)